marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   This pass rewrites the function such that it is in normal form.
 At the same time, we eliminate as many single-use temporaries as possible, so the intermediate language is no longer GIMPLE, but GENERIC.
-The pass is located in tree-outof-ssa.c and is described by ``pass_del_ssa``.
+The pass is located in :samp:`tree-outof-ssa.c` and is described by ``pass_del_ssa``.

 * Merge PHI nodes that feed into one another

   This is part of the CFG cleanup passes.
 It attempts to join PHI nodes from a forwarder CFG block into another block with PHI nodes.
-The pass is located in tree-cfgcleanup.c and is described by ``pass_merge_phi``.
+The pass is located in :samp:`tree-cfgcleanup.c` and is described by ``pass_merge_phi``.

 * Return value optimization